-For the second year in a row, I hold the role of PG Rep at LLMVC, which gives me the opportunity of acting as one of the contact people for PhD students of our school and give them a voice in the graduate school, the university and in the general public.
-Furthermore, I am part of the PG committee representing the interests of all PhD students of the LLMVC school.
+For the second year in a row, I hold the role of PG Rep at LLMVC.
+As one of two representatives for PhD students in our school, I have the opportunity to give students a voice in the graduate school, the university, and in the general public.
+Furthermore, I take part in the postgraduate committee representing the interests of all PhD students within the school of LLMVC.

 Together with Maxwell Donaldson, we aim to build a supportive community within our school and to achieve social change on campus and beyond.
 We both host the PG forum every month: a space that allows Postgraduate students to socialise, improve their academic communicative skills and build networks and friendships that will go beyond their university career.

 - Maxwell Donaldson

 Hi, folks!
 I’m Maxwell, one of the LLMVC PG co-reps.
 I am Scottish-Italian-Belgian, though I speak little Italian, and grew up in Luxembourg – I’m European.
 After finishing an undergraduate degree here at the University of Aberdeen I decided to stay and pursue a PhD in English.
 I am exploring the impact of The New Yorker magazine’s fiction editing in post-WWII American fiction.
 I spend most of my free time overcommitting myself to various roles around the university, or otherwise swimming with AUSWPC.